 - TimTams (gotta do the TimTam Slam!)

 To fill in any blanks spaces on your table, just add decorations that will go along with your theme.
-They don’t need to be anything super fancy.
-For this hot cocoa bar I just used some Christmas decorations that I already had on hand.
-Most of them are just vase fillers (pinecones, plastic berries, evergreen sprigs, etc…).
-I also used a wreath, a Christmas candle, and some Christmas wrapping paper.
+Use vase fillers, pinecones, plastic berries, evergreen springs, a Christmas candle, a wreath, etc.